-Best Wi-Fi extenders for improving coverage in your home
+Best Wi-Fi Extenders to Improve Coverage in your Home

 TP-Link RE450 (AC1750)

-When it comes to Wi-Fi extenders, what you want is a combination of speed, price, and range, and the TP-LINK RE450 seems to check all these boxes.
+When it comes to Wi-Fi extenders, what you want is a combination of speed, price, and range, and the TP-LINK RE450 (about $80) seems to check all these boxes.
 You simply plug it into an outlet in a room in your office or house, push the big button on the front to start it up, and it will get you through the simple process of extending your Wi-Fi.
 Chosen as the best overall extender by The Wirecutter, they had this to say:

 It was the only extender that hit triple-digit speeds on our easier long-range 5GHz test, and its long-range 2.4GHz performance was better than that of everything else we tested.

 The TP-Link RE450 includes an Ethernet port so that you can hook up a wired connection to devices close by, or you can use it to connect the extender to the router through a direct cable.
 Toss in a two-year warranty for this extender, and you have an excellent option that is suitable for pretty much anyone with Wi-Fi woes.
+You can grab it from Amazon for about $80.

 Netgear EX6100 (AC750)

 When first setting up a Wi-Fi extender, it can be difficult to pinpoint exactly where the best place is to set it up, especially if you're in a large area with many rooms.
-The Netgear EX6100 has LEDs on it that point you in the right direction when going through the setup process, and once you've found the right spot, you just plug it directly into the nearest wall outlet.
+The Netgear EX6100 (about $65) has LEDs on it that point you in the right direction when going through the setup process, and once you've found the right spot, you just plug it directly into the nearest wall outlet.
 You can, of course, access the 2.4GHz and 5GHz band simultaneously.
 When combined, your speeds will reach upwards of 750Mbps.
 In their review, Top Ten Reviews had this to say:

 Its discreet design, combined with its speedy dual band capabilities, will largely cut out glitches and lags for smooth Wi-Fi connection on all of your wireless devices.

-While there is an AC1200 version of this extender, plenty of people will enjoy the small form and low price — only about $67 — of the EX6100.
+While there is an AC1200 version of this extender, plenty of people will enjoy the small form and low price of the EX6100.

 Netgear Nighthawk EX7000

-If you're looking for a powerful Wi-Fi range extender, the Netgear Nighthawk EX7000 will be more than you need.
+If you're looking for a powerful Wi-Fi range extender, the Netgear Nighthawk EX7000 (about $130) will be more than you need.
 It has a dual-band setup that supports speeds of up to 1900Mbps.
-For reference, the FCC considers 25Mbps to be broadband internet.

 The Nighthawk features high-power amplifiers and a high-gain antennae to maximize coverage in your home, and it employs FastLane technology, which uses both Wi-Fi bands to create one super-fast connection, ideal if you're streaming HD video or gaming.
 Chosen as the best Wi-Fi extender by Tom's Guide, they remarked: